fakedrake/profiterole/README.md

 * `IND` is the individual time, just like GHC profiles.

 For large programs, using `+RTS -P` (instead of the common `-p`) will give more accurate results.

+## Configuration

+Profiterole looks for `.profiterole.yaml` (not really a yaml file, just a sequence of lines `<tag>: <entry>`).
+We can force the status of certain tags in the profiterole output.

+- `root` forces an entry to be the root entry.
+- `bury` forces an entry to *not* be root.
+- (fork) `fold` hides all the children of an entry.
+Use this if you are uninterested in the internal performance breakdown of large parts of your project (eg hashing)
+- (fork) `omit` omit certain entries as if they had no SCC.
+- (fork) `rbury` bury and entry and all it's children.